-Information about a local cricket club has been very difficult to find but then, in the Huddersfield Weekly Examiner 1881, I came across three articles from that year in the space of several months.
+In my chapter on the Netherthong Brass Band, I have recorded that there was a match between the Deanhouse Cricket Club and the Brass Band in 1876 which was followed by a gala and sports in the evening.
+The paper noted that it was an annual event ??
+Further information about the local cricket club was very difficult to find but then, in the Huddersfield Weekly Examiner 1881, I came across three articles from that year in the space of several months.
 The first in September was very sad.
 Arthur Woodhead, a tailor aged 21, died suddenly on a Saturday afternoon at Deanhouse Cricket Ground.
 He was playing at cricket and batting when he fell down and died immediately.
 Mr. C.Trotter, surgeon of Holmfirth, had on several occasions attended the deceased for attacks of rheumatic fever, which had greatly damaged his heart.
 Mr.Trotter saw the deceased after his death and stated that death was due to the result of heart disease, and he deemed it unnecessary to report the incident to the coroner.
 Several months later the members of the club concluded their cricket season for 1881 by partaking of a supper provided by Mr. Stanfield of the Cricketers Arms.
 A meeting was held presided over by Mr.Jackson, president of the Club.
 Mr.G.Senior, secretary, read the report which showed out of 21 matches played, 14 had been won, three lost and four drawn.
 After the report had been adopted , the officers for the ensuing season were elected and then songs and recitations were given by members of the club.
 A new bat was presented to J.H.Dearnley and James Dyson for being the highest scorers during the year ; a new cricket ball to Sam Woodhead ( any relation to the Arthur Woodhead who died in September ?) and a new silk hat to Henry Easthead were given to them for their excellent bowling.
 In December a concert was given in the National School in aid of funds for the Cricket Club.
 The room was crowded and everyone enjoyed a varied programme of glees, songs, duets and instrumental music.
 Among the artistes were the Misses Beaumont, Messrs.
 Eastwood, Beaumont, Walker, Roberts and Deanley, a comic singer, Mr.Howard, instrumentalists masters, J. and E. Hollingworth, and members of the Philharmonic Band.

 The following year, the Club held their annual dinner in October, at the Cricketer’s Arms and 40 people sat down to a first class meal.
 The following members were elected for the next season – Mr.J.T.Jackson, chairman, five VPs ( not named ), Mr.E.Stanfield, treasurer, G.Senior, Secretary and a committee of 12 members.
 James Lancaster was re-elected captain of the First 11 and J.Charlesworth the captain of the second team.
 The club had played 27 matches – 18 by the 1st. team which won 12, lost three and drew two.
 The second team played 9 matches winning seven and drawing the other two.
 A bat was presented to Mr.Dyson for the highest batting average of 18 runs per innings.
 T.Woodhead and C.Eastwood were presented with a ball each for their valuable services.
 In 1883 the Club gave their annual concert in the National School which was packed.
 Rev.J.Prowde was in the chair.
 The artistes were Mrs.H.Hirst ( soprano ), the Orpheus Quartet Party and Mr.G.Nicholson, the great Yorkshire chorale.
 Miss Dickenson accompanied the singing on the pianoforte.
 The total number of matches played by the club teams during the season were 28 winning 10, drawing 13 and losing five.
 The first eleven plated 16 and the second eleven 12.